Schedule & Registration

 (50k runners should skip ahead to the Hicks Rd.
 A/S to Hacienda A/S section.)

-Upon leaving the Hicks Road Aid Station, you will cross into the Sierra Azul Open Space Preserve.
+Upon leaving the Hicks Road Aid Station, you will cross Hicks Rd at a stop sign.
+A traffic monitor will help you cross the road and signs will warn oncoming traffic.
+You will then enter the Sierra Azul Open Space Preserve.
 Perched on top of the mountain is the Mt.
 Umunhum “cube”, a remnant from the Almaden Air Force Station which operated from 1957 to 1980.
 Park officials won’t yet let us take the race up this popular summit, so we’ll tackle an adjacent summit instead.
 The race will take a fire road trail that rolls gently upwards for a couple of miles, before getting progressively steeper and rougher as you get closer to the summit of Mt.
-El Sombroso.
+El Sombroso (3,000 ft).
 Shortly after reaching the summit, you will get a brief chance to take in an expansive view of the Silicon Valley, with views on a clear day of Mt Hamilton and sometimes Mt.
 Diablo or Mt.
 Tamalpais.
 After about half a mile of downhill rollers, you will arrive at the Woods Road Aid Station.

 5.4 mi, climb 365ft

 After all that climbing it might be tempting to linger for a while at the aid station, but once you grab a drink and a snack, it’s time to stash the climbing legs for a bit and get ready to descend.
 It’s about five and a half miles predominantly downhill, but don’t get fixated on the sweeping views.
 There are still plenty of trail gremlins waiting to grab a toe and send you airborne.
 At the end the descent, you will reach the end of the trail and will take a left turn onto the asphalt for about a quarter mile around Lexington Reservoir to the Lexington Aid Station.
-This road can be popular with weekend warriors, so please run single file on the shoulder of the road and be alert for cars and cyclists.
+This road can be popular with weekend warriors, so please run single file on the left shoulder of the road and be alert for cars and cyclists.
+There will be signs on the road to notify oncoming traffic.

 Before leaving the Lexington Aid Station, please make sure that you have ample liquids and calories.
 The next stretch is long and strenuous!
 You will quickly find yourself climbing again, this time up the officially named Priest Rock Trail.
 You may want to say your prayers!
 Half way up the climb you will encounter the unofficially named Dog Meat climb which gains about a thousand feet in a mile and a half.
 At the top of Dog Meat, you’ll reach a T in the trail, where you will turn left to descend 4 miles to the Kennedy Road Aid Station.